AdmiralSnackbar66/dungeon-diaries/3-Mechanics/CLI/adventures/strixhaven-campus-kerfuffle/1-campus-kerfuffle.md

 ## Magical Physiologies Exam: Slaadi

 The characters are enrolled together in the course Magical Physiologies, which is held in a lecture hall in the Biblioplex (one of the areas marked B7 on map 3.1).
 The course covers the anatomy, abilities, and dispositions of monsters commonly encountered while adventuring.
 Students read popular accounts related to Aberrations, Monstrosities, and Oozes, as well as studying how best to either avoid a fight with such creatures or battle them and emerge triumphant.
-The class's professor is [[02-life-at-strixhaven#Verelda Lang, Arcano-Biologist|Veralda Lang]] (chaotic neutral [dryad](/3-Mechanics/CLI/bestiary/fey/dryad-xmm.md) professor from Witherbloom College), a respected arcano-biologist who teaches Quandrix College courses in addition to her Witherbloom College and general education offerings.
+The class's professor is Verelda Lang (chaotic neutral [dryad](/3-Mechanics/CLI/bestiary/fey/dryad-xmm.md) professor from Witherbloom College), a respected arcano-biologist who teaches Quandrix College courses in addition to her Witherbloom College and general education offerings.

 This course's first Exam takes place a short while after the events of the "A Great Frog Race" section and sees students tested on their knowledge of the creatures known as slaadi.
 The rules for "Exams" can be found earlier in this chapter.